 and sought to rebuild after the war, the IRGC's construction and engineering wing, Khatam al-Anbiya ("seal of the Prophets"), moved into civilian enterprises, expanding its influence and economic portfolio as it took on lucrative post-war reconstruction projects.
-This process accelerated during Ahmadinejad's tenure as Khatam al-Anbiya was the benefician of a succession of huge no-bid contracts, rendering the tenure, as Khatam al-Anbiya was the beneficiary of a succession of huge no-bid contracts, rendering the organization and its complex web of subsidiaries as the dominant players in Iran's construction, energy, automobile manufacturing, and electronics sectors.
+This process accelerated during Ahmadinejad's tenure, as Khatam al-Anbiya was the beneficiary of a succession of huge no-bid contracts, rendering the organization and its complex web of subsidiaries as the dominant players in Iran's construction, energy, automobile manufacturing, and electronics sectors.
 Fueled by Khatam al-Anbiya's profits, the IRGC has taken on an outsized role in the militarization of Iran's economy and the organization effectively operates as a state within a state, accountable only to Supreme Leader Khamenei.
 Reflecting the IRGC's growing influence in Iran's oil and gas industry, Khatam al-Anbiya has served as a recruiting pool for top talent for the government of the Islamic Republic of Iran.
 IRGC commander and former Khatam al-Anbia head Rostam Ghasemi was appointed as Iran's Minister of Petroleum in August 2011.